Durham 3D might be a miniature photogrammetry model, but its small size belies some statistics that are anything but.

-Here’s a slimmed-down version of the Durham peninsular model; drag your finger/mouse to turn it around and pinch/scroll to zoom:
+Here’s a slimmed-down version of Durham 3D, which lets you see Durham's key heritage locations; drag your finger/mouse to turn it around and pinch/scroll to zoom:

 We’ve had some fun with all sorts of photogrammetry projects in the past, from gravestones at Durham Cathedral and Newcastle Cathedral, to precious artefacts inside Hexham Abbey.
 But the Durham 3D model is different for a number of reasons.